-Service Percentage Outstanding debts Comments Property rates 10% Outstanding debt end February 2019 in/decreased by R million or xx.% on an annual basis Residential property tariffs will increase by 5%& agricultural property will be levied according the ratio 1:0, 25.
-5 569 households (68 %) out of 8 160 households make use of pre-paid electricity.
+Service Percentage Outstanding debts Comments Property rates 13% Outstanding debt end June 2020 in/decreased by R12 855 million or 28.% on an annual basis Residential property tariffs will increase by 4%& agricultural property will be levied according the ratio 1:0, 25 and a rebate of 10%.
 Household conventional and prepaid electricity tariffs will increase.
-Electricity 20,98% July 2020 all basic fees will increase by 6.25 Municipality provides 50 kW free to all indigent households increase by o.es The total percentage line losses by Emthanjeni in 2008/2009 were 13.91% and in 2009/2010 it was 19.52%.
-Total line losses are escalating every year as it reached 21.24% in 2010/2011.
-Water 11% Increase in Debtors Municipality provides 6 kilolitres of water free to indigent households.
-Basic fee will increase by 5%.
-Municipality is implementing a sliding scale on actual kilolitres

-Service Percentage Outstanding debts Comments consumed & is applicable to all domestic consumers.
-A sliding scale is also applicable in cases where consumers are using pre- paid water meters Water distribution losses are 35% Water losses improved from 18.4%.
-New boreholes planned for De Aar in 2020/2021 Sanitation 6,85% Increase in Consumer debtors Monthly levy calculated by multiplying tariff per kilolitre with predetermined percentage of water consumption as sanitation is basically using water as its main cost driver with 5% increase Refuse removal 3,93% Increase in Outstanding debtors Municipality charges house- holds per unit, but could not accurately indicate measures to monitor no of units removed per household to levy accordingly by 5% Fines 1,42% Transfers
+Electricity 25,92% July 2021 all basic fees will increase by 4 Municipality provides 50 kW free to all indigent households The total percentage line losses by Emthanjeni in 2019/20 were 15.29% Municipality provides 6 kilolitres of water free to indigent households.
+Basic fee will increase by 4%.
+Water 11,51% Increase in Debtors Municipality is implementing a sliding scale on actual kilolitres consumed & is applicable to all domestic consumers.
+A sliding scale is also applicable in cases where consumers are using pre-paid water meters Water distribution losses are 26% Water losses increased from 24% in 2018/2019 Sanitation 7,82% Increase in Consumer debtors Monthly levy calculated by multiplying tariff per kilolitre with predetermined percentage of water consumption as sanitation is basically using water as its main cost driver with 5% increase Refuse removal 4.27% Increase in Outstanding debtors Municipality charges house- holds per unit, but could not accurately indicate measures to monitor no of units removed per household to levy accordingly by 5% Fines 0,35% Transfers